 - Full-time & Part-time options available

-Critical perspectives on Contemporary Literature - A foundational module which provides opportunities for critical reflection upon recent developments in literary, and fosters research and writing skills.
+Critical perspectives on Contemporary Literature - This is the first module that students take, and it is designed to be a foundational module which provides opportunities for critical reflection and fosters research and writing skills.
 You will engage with a range of theoretical debates in contemporary literary study.

-British Literature: The State of the Art - Investigates current trends in British fiction, poetry and drama.
-You will read a range of new and established writers and assess the dominant issues in contemporary British literary culture.
+British Literature: The State of the Art - This module allows students to investigate current trends in British fiction, poetry and drama.
+You will read new and established writers and assess the dominant issues in contemporary British literary culture.

-Post-Colonial Literatures - Considers the diversity of new writings in English and theories of the post-colonial condition.
+Post-Colonial Literatures - This module considers the diversity of new writings in English and theories of the post-colonial condition.
 You will read recent writing in English from the Caribbean, Africa, India, Canada or Australasia and consider the historical, cultural and political issues that arise from post-colonial texts.

-Applicants should have a first degree in the subject or an equivalent area at 2:2 or above.
+Applicants should have an Undergraduate degree in this or a related subject, normally at 2:1 level or above.